-- 154. In May 2018, a SIU Analyst commenced the ANZCTC tool assessment of Hassan.310 The assessment was endorsed by Analyst Sergeant, SIU Officer 38, on 3 June 2018, with the prioritisation assessment made available to the investigative team on 4 July 2018.311 - 155.
-A MALE and a MALE indicator (along with other indicators) were plotted on Hassan's ANZCTC tool in time series, as were a number of behaviours identified as contra-indicators.312 The Analyst's assessment was:
+154. In May 2018, a SIU Analyst commenced the ANZCTC tool assessment of Hassan.
+The assessment was endorsed by Analyst Sergeant, SIU Officer 38, on 3 June 2018, with the prioritisation assessment made available to the investigative team on 4 July 2018.
+The assessment made available to the investigative team on 4 July 2018.

+155. A and a indicator (along with other indicators) were plotted on Hassan's ANZCTC tool in time series, as were a number of behaviours identified as contraindicators.
+The Analyst's assessment was:

 At present it appears that [Hassan] does not maintain a lifestyle consistent with his extremist Islamic ideology.
 His use of cannabis suggests that he does not adhere to a strict interpretation of Islam.
 Recent police involvements such as 9-Sep-2017 indicate that his behaviour is consistent with actions displayed by active criminals.
 Most of the POIs risk indicators relate to intelligence held at a higher classification; refer ASNET for context.
-Given his drug taking and criminal behaviours, his for and for indicators probably over-emphasise his potential harm/risk to the Victorian community relating to domestic PMV [politically motivated violence].
+Given his drug taking and criminal behaviours, his and indicators probably overemphasise his potential harm/risk to the Victorian community relating to domestic PMV [politically motivated violence].
 Moreover, the